Demon Slayer: Kimetsu no Yaiba: Video games

+Demon Slayer: Kimetsu no Yaiba – Sweep the Board, a digital tabletop game was released for the Nintendo Switch in April 2024; it was released for the PlayStation 5, PlayStation 4, Xbox Series X and Series S, Xbox One, and Steam in July of the same year.

 Stage plays

 A stage play adaptation of the manga was announced by Weekly Shōnen Jump in September 2019.
 The stage play was performed from January 18–26 in Tokyo at the Tennōzu Ginga Gekijō and from January 31 to February 2, 2020, in Hyōgo Prefecture at the AiiA 2.5 Theater Kobe.
 Kenichi Suemitsu scripted and directed the play and Shunsuke Wada composed the music.
-The cast includes Ryota Kobayashi as the protagonist Tanjirō Kamado, Akari Takaishi as his sister Nezuko, Keisuke Ueda as Zenitsu Agatsuma, Yūgo Satō as Inosuke Hashibira, Reo Honda as Giyū Tomioka, Tomoyuki Takagi as Sakonji Urokodaki, Mimi Maihane as Tamayo, Hisanori Satō as Yushirō, and Yoshihide Sasaki as Muzan Kibutsuji.
+The cast includes Ryota Kobayashi as the protagonist Tanjirō Kamado, Akari Takaishi as his sister Nezuko, Keisuke Ueda as Zenitsu Agatsuma, Yūgo Satō as Inosuke Hashibira, Reo Honda as Giyū Tomioka, Tomoyuki Takagi as Sakonji Urokodaki, Mimi Maihane as Tamayo, Hisanori Satō as Yushirō, and Yoshihide Sasaki as the main antagonist Muzan Kibutsuji.
 A second stage play adaptation was announced at the Jump Festa '21 event in December 2020, with the cast and staff returning.
-The Demon Slayer: Kimetsu no Yaiba the 2nd: Bonds stage play ran in Tokyo from August 7–15, in Osaka from August 20–22, and then again in Tokyo from August 27–31, 2021.
+Titled Demon Slayer: Kimetsu no Yaiba the 2nd: Bonds, it ran in Tokyo from August 7–15, in Osaka from August 20–22, and again in Tokyo from August 27–31, 2021.

 A traditional Noh-Kyōgen stage play was announced at the Jump Festa '22 in December 2021.
 It ran from July 26–31 at the Kanze Noh Theater in Tokyo and from December 9–11, 2022 at the Ohtsuki Noh Theater in Osaka.
-The cast includes Ohtsuki Yuichi as Tanjiro Kamado and his younger sister Nezuko, Ohtsuki Bunzo as Rui, and Nomura Mansai, who is also a stage director, played the main antagonist Muzan Kibutsuji.

-A third stage play adaptation was announced by Weekly Shōnen Jump in January 2022.
-The Demon Slayer: Kimetsu no Yaiba The Stage Part 3: Mugen Dream Train stage play is performed on September 10 and 11 at the Tokyo Dome City Hall in Tokyo, at Kyoto Theater in Kyoto from September 16–25, and again at the Tokyo Dome City Hall from October 15–23, 2022.
+The cast includes Ohtsuki Yuichi as Tanjiro Kamado and his younger sister Nezuko, Ohtsuki Bunzo as Rui, and Nomura Mansai, who is also a stage director, played as Muzan Kibutsuji.
+A third stage play adaptation based on the manga's "Mugen Train" arc was announced by Weekly Shōnen Jump in January 2022.
+Titled Demon Slayer: Kimetsu no Yaiba The Stage Part 3: Mugen Dream Train, it was performed on September 10 and 11 at the Tokyo Dome City Hall in Tokyo, at Kyoto Theater in Kyoto from September 16–25, and again at the Tokyo Dome City Hall from October 15–23, 2022.